muir/drbd-lxd/README.md

 !!!
 AS OF Feb 3, 2020: IN-PROGRESS-DOCUEMENT, NOT YET READY !!!

-# HA setup with LXD + DRBD + CARP with real static IP addresses for the containers
+# HA setup with LXD + DRBD with real static IP addresses for the containers

 This is a recipe for a two-node shared-nothing high-availablity container server with static IPs.
 The containers will look like real hosts.
 Anything you run in the